Own Home Loan scheme

 A total of £580,000 has been made available from the council’s unspent affordable housing contributions, which will allow for up to 20 households to borrow up to £30,000.

-If you are a first time buyer interested in taking advantage of the scheme, please email firstname.lastname@example.org by Friday 30 October 2020, with the following details:
+Applications for the scheme are open but there are limited spaces available.
+If you are interested in taking advantage of the scheme please email email@example.com with the following information:

-- Confirmation that you are able to afford a minimum 5% deposit for a property suitable for your needs.
+- Confirmation that that you can afford a minimum 5% deposit for a property suitable for your needs.

 For any further queries please email firstname.lastname@example.org or see the below FAQs.